JavGVastro/PhD.Paper/README.md

 	- Instrument - region - emission line\

 **• Paths to input and output data in .txt.
 File within each folder.**\
--This is done just one time\
+-This need to be done just one time

 **• Add emission lines:** \
 	- N604: H O\